Washington knocks off No. 24 Oregon State 24-21 on late FG

-The Huskies took over at their own 3 with 4:33 left and Penix led the march downfield against the Beavers’ stingy defense.
-Penix was 9 of 13 for 66 yards on the drive, including key third-down conversions to Devin Culp, Ja’Lynn Polk and a diving catch by Cameron Davis.
-Penix’s push pass to Giles Jackson for 12 yards got the Huskies to the Oregon State 2.
-After a pair of incompletions, the Huskies set up for the short field goal and Henry delivered the winning kick.
+The Huskies took over at their own 3 with 4:33 left.
+Washington quarterback Michael Penix Jr. led a march downfield against the Beavers’ stingy defense.
+Penix was 9 of 13 for 66 yards on the drive.
+His push pass to Giles Jackson for 12 yards got the Huskies to the Oregon State 2.
+After a pair of incompletions, The Huskies set up for the short field goal and Henry delivered the winning kick.

 ”We knew if we gave them the ball back we probably wouldn’t have got it back,” Penix said. ”We wanted to make sure that we took advantage of that drive and make sure we got down there and got some points on the board.
 And it was great that we took up all that clock.”